-This is a one-day roundtable specifically for those leading product management teams: Product VPs, Directors of Product Management, Chief Product Officers and other product-focused execs.
-Limited to 12 attendees, we will set an agenda (in advance) of top issues — and spend a full day sharing strategies for addressing these issues.
-Since we will be among peers, we can talk frankly about what works and what doesn’t work at the executive level.
+This was a one-day roundtable specifically for those leading product management teams: Product VPs, Directors of Product Management, Chief Product Officers and other product-focused execs.
+Limited to 12 attendees, we set an agendaof top issues — and spent a full day sharing strategies for addressing these issues.
+Since we were among peers, we were able to talk frankly about what works and what doesn’t work at the executive level.

 - Managing roadmap interrupts from founders and stakeholder executives

 - Hiring, training and mentoring strategies for new product managers

 - Selling the value of product management to peer organizations

 As a way to get to know each other in advance, the group had a private dinner the evening before at Jardinière (300 Grove St, SF).
 Wine, wisdom, war stories, and closed-door networking with other product executives.